nickdnk/gatewayapi-php/readme.md

      * check their server status at https://status.gatewayapi.com/ */

-    // Error message, if present.
+    // Error message.
     $e->getMessage();

-    // The error message and response object will always be null.
+    // The error code and response object will always be null.

 } catch (nickdnk\GatewayAPI\Exceptions\BaseException $e) {